suhy-jang/saffron-veg/README.md

 # Saffron Veg Restaurant
-This is a project for building a Restaurant Page using classes and modules.
+This is a project for building a restaurant page using "classes and modules".
 This is part of the [Odin Project's Javascript Curriculum](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page).

 ## Function Description
 - ABOUT: Restaurant introduction, including address, contact number